jyotisharma13/Imageboard/README.md

 Summary

-This is a site where you can upload pictures of Indain Dance Forms.
+This is a site where you can upload pictures of Indian Dance Forms.

 Tech used: